WHY YOU CAN TRUST RESILIENCE EXPERT TESE STEPHENS

 A heightened awareness of the impact of burnout has led to many opportunities for collaboration with national, state, and professional organizations.
 I also now have more colleagues who are committed to radically transforming the culture of nursing and healthcare to promote resilience, professional fulfillment, and well-being.
 Additionally, I’ve now developed a new version of the RN P.R.E.P. course specifically for nurse leaders, along with a podcast, and multiple publications, consultations, and workshops.
 I am also blessed to be the lead investigator on a large grant-funded study exploring clinician resilience and well-being.
 (I will share more about these efforts and other similar projects in future posts, including a large, national study exploring nursing faculty resilience.)

 I hope this information piques your interest in learning more about how you can increase your own resilience!
+Next month, we will continue our conversation with a deep dive into the concept of resilience: what it is and what it is not.

 I welcome your questions and comments!